LaserWing/LaserWing-MiniFFB/README.md

 # LaserWing MiniFFB Printables
 This repository contains the printable components for the LaserWing MiniFFB kits.
-Each directory has licensing within.
-Refer to that licensing for that directory alone as licensing varies.

 * [Join Our Discord](https://discord.gg/2JPRUfcS5h)
 * [Download Documentations and Assembly Guide](Documentation/Guide.pdf)